EVORA-project/evora-ontology/models/docs/physicalChemicalProperties.md

 # Slot: physical and chemical properties and information on ingredients (physicalChemicalProperties)

-_Key characteristics of the product, such as physical state, appearance, solubility, pH, chemical composition, and molecular weight, essential for safe handling and storage_
+_Key characteristics of the product, such as physical state, appearance, solubility, pH, chemical composition, and molecular weight, essential for safe handling and storage._